Iframes and Process Allocation

 tag or Document Node in one tab does not become available to the other process)

-Opening a Hosted extension with different origin
+Opening a Hosted extension with different site

 <!-- Within teams.microsoft.com host -->